pgtipping/Synthalyst/memory-bank/activeContext.md

    - This issue is now completely resolved and won't recur in future development

 2. ✅ RESOLVED: Duplicate keyframes in tailwind.config.ts fixed:

    - Permanently removed duplicate 'accordion-down' and 'accordion-up' keyframes definitions
    - Removed duplicate animation entries
    - Verified that the tailwind.config.ts file now has only one definition for each keyframe and animation
    - This resolved the build error: "An object literal cannot have multiple properties with the same name"
    - This issue is now completely resolved and won't recur in future development

+3. ✅ ENHANCED: Interview Questions Generator UI improvements:
+   - Redesigned the scoring rubric display with a more professional and consistent look
+   - Replaced the green color scheme and star ratings with a clean, indigo-based design that matches the other tabs
+   - Created a new `generateProfessionalRubricHtml` function in the API route to ensure consistent styling
+   - Updated the component CSS to rely on Tailwind classes for better maintainability
+   - Improved mobile responsiveness for all elements of the Interview Questions Generator
+   - Enhanced the visual hierarchy and readability of the scoring rubric
+   - Ensured a consistent design language across all tabs (Questions, Evaluation Tips, Scoring Rubric)
+   - Location: `nextjs-app/src/app/api/interview-questions/generate/route.ts`, `nextjs-app/src/app/interview-questions/components/InterviewQuestionsForm.tsx`

 These changes have successfully fixed the Vercel deployment issues, and the application is now building and deploying correctly with all the new shadcn UI components.
 A thorough code review has confirmed that all components are using the correct imports and there are no remaining instances of the old toast system.